NunoDuarte/python_projects/README.md

 # if you want to direct a library to the paths that the compiler checks do the following
 1. ld -l<library> --verbose -> this gives you the places where the compiler looks for
 2. sudo ln -s /usr/lib/lib<library>.so <one of the libraries that 'ld' gave you>

+# add compiler flags to codeblocks
+## for the case that it doesnt pthread_create@@GLIBC_2.2.5 in Pupil_Yarp_Stream
+1. add -std=c++11 -pthread in:
+You will have to go to Settings -> Compiler... and next you'll have to click on Linker Settings TAB.

+On the right side you will see Other Linker Options.
+There you have to type -lpthread and press OK.

+You may need to click on rebuild after that.